 - Set a time period: I know shopping is the best therapy but it’s always good to set a time frame for yourself.
 Make plans afterwards like movie or dinner with family.
 Setting your priorities will help you not waste time.

 - Budget limit: Fast fashion is a wasteful thing.
 Whether you’re shopping online, in a mall or street-side, you don’t wanna waste money.
 Set a budget for yourself.

 - Don’t get bit by the sale bug: Don’t buy something just because it’s on sale.

 Shilpa’s pro-tip: Most of us end up buying clothes from sale that we never use and they end up in the back of our closets forever!
-Oh! well, I salute Shilpa’s self-control skills if she really doesn’t do so!
+So she says to ask yourself whether you’d have bought it if it weren’t on sale?
+If it’s even a 100 bucks, do you really need to waste a 100 bucks on it?
+Oh! well, I salute Shilpa’s self-control skills if she really practices this tip!
 (Don’t we need a post on what to buy too?
 Yay!
 I hope Shilpa has cool tips to share!)

 - Avoid vacation madness: If you’re on a vacation, don’t plan an entire day for shopping!
 Instead go visit places and create memories!
 It’s good to have a souvenir from the trip.
 So, buy something you actually love or will use.